drinkbird/drinkbird.github.io/_posts/blog/2017-12-21-recommended-books-for-software-developers.md

 > You can only connect the dots looking backwards. -- Steve Jobs

-I tend to update this list about once a year.
+I tend to update this list about once or twice a year.
 To get notified when this happens, you can <a href="http://eepurl.com/b_W2G9" target="_blank">subscribe to the DrinkBird newsletter</a> (a very low frequency newsletter).

 Jump to collection: